Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 I would personally suggest, that you take the help of Baghmara Campers – a local Garo Adventure Company to arrange transportation directly from Shillong.

-What is the best time to visit Wari Chora?
+What is the best time to visit Wari Chora in Meghalaya?

 To get a live update on the weather and whether it’s a favourable time to visit, you can always contact Mark from Baghmara Campers.